 “There is nothing wrong with rewarding your children to help them learn to work well.”

 I agree with Sally Clarkson.
 Jeremy and I reward our kids for good behavior, helpfulness, doing chores with a good attitude, etc.

 There is also a “reward” (think sowing and reaping) for wrong or unacceptable behavior.
-Messy rooms, back talk, fighting, and the like, cause my kids to lose their “tokens”, free time, or whatever.
+Messy rooms, back talk, fighting, and the like, cause my kids to lose free time, privileges, toys, or whatever.

 But, I have learned that in order to maintain a semblance of order in my home, there has to be a measure of organization.

 For example: have you ever barked at your kids, “Get this bedroom clean NOW!” and then stomped out of the room?

 If your kids are half grown and at least half motivated, maybe the job got done.
 But, if your kids are young like mine, you can nag and fuss and threaten all week long, and the room is going to stay a mess.

 1. Because you’ve got to inspect what you expect (supervise), and